uytashjan/msu-cse491-2013/index.rst

 TA: Leigh Sheneman, leighs@msu.edu, BPS 2228.

-Office hours: Wed evenings in Egr.
+Office hours will be in 3353 Egr at 9pm on Wednesday evenings, unless otherwise stated.

 **Objectives:**